Menu Close

 No Parking In Community Lots At Entry Gate

 There is NO OVERNIGHT PARKING AT THE GATE PARKING LOTS.
-Anyone parking in the gate parking lots between the hours of 10:00 pm and 6:00 am will be towed at owners expense.
+Anyone parking in the gate parking lots between the hours of sunset and 6:00 am will be towed at owners expense.

 There is NO EXTENDED PARKING ALLOWED IN THE COMMUNITY PARKING LOTS AT THE GATE.